 Technology firsts for Collector Wind Farm in NSW

-The Collector Wind Farm is located along the Cullerin Range south-west of Goulburn in the NSW Southern Tablelands, which has some of the windiest conditions in NSW.
+The CEFC committed $180 million to the development as sole debt financier to support the accelerated delivery of the $360 million project.
+The Collector Wind Farm is located along the Cullerin Ridge, south-west of Goulburn in the Southern Tablelands, which has some of the windiest conditions in NSW.